Note: this analysis was updated in October 2025.

 Table 1

-What will the impact of the new policies be?
+What will the impact of a longer path to settlement be?

 One important effect of longer qualifying periods for settlement would be that some migrants pay much more in immigration fees, although the White Paper does not cite this as the objective.
-For example, a migrant with no dependants who comes to the UK on a 3-year Skilled Worker visa currently has to pay a total of £9,900 in fees before obtaining settlement.
+For example, a migrant with no dependants who comes to the UK on a 3-year Skilled Worker visa currently pays a total of £9,900 in fees before obtaining settlement.
 Under the new system, this would increase to £16,900 – mostly because the Immigration Health Surcharge has to be paid for ten years instead of five, and assuming the visa is extended three times.
-This brings more revenue to the Home Office and other parts of government.
-Correspondingly, it means more costs for migrants themselves.
-While many can afford the fees, lower-income migrants such as family members sometimes find it harder to pay the fees without incurring debt, according to surveys conducted by charities – although comprehensive evidence on the impacts of fees is lacking.
+This brings more revenue to the Home Office and other parts of government, such as the NHS.
+Correspondingly, it means more costs for migrants themselves—or for employers, in cases where employers cover the fees for workers they sponsor.
+While many can afford the fees, lower-income migrants, such as family members, sometimes find it harder to pay the fees without incurring debt, according to surveys conducted by charities – although comprehensive evidence on the impacts of fees is lacking.

-There is evidence that longer periods of time without the rights that come with permanent status and citizenship may somewhat hinder integration.
+Extending the ILR period may hinder integration in the longer term.
+In particular, there is evidence that longer periods of time without the rights that come with permanent status and citizenship may somewhat hinder social and economic integration.
 Migrants with permanent residence have more bargaining power than those on work visas who are tied to their employers, which can lead to better pay and conditions.
-Studies of refugees find that having a permanent or more secure immigration status leads to more integration into the labour market.
-In addition, permanent status may provide migrants with the resources and incentives to invest more heavily in their integration, such as learning the language and developing social ties.
+Studies of refugees find that having a permanent or more secure immigration status was associated with better integration into the labour market.
+In addition, permanent status may provide migrants with the resources and incentives to invest more heavily in learning the language and developing social ties.
 A longer path to permanent status also delays access to citizenship, and research has repeatedly found that naturalisation can improve economic outcomes and social integration.

-As a result, longer qualifying periods for settlement may come with a trade-off between the financial benefits of higher immigration fees for the government, and the negative effects on the integration and well-being of migrants.
+As a result, longer qualifying periods for settlement may come with a trade-off between the short-run financial benefits and the negative effects on the integration and well-being of migrants.

 Home / publications / commentaries /